 For more information, or to schedule an appointment: 412-348-2589 or [email protected] - Located at the Pittsburgh Veterinary Specialty & Emergency Center (PVSEC).

-Currently, we only have PVSEC employee feline donors in our program.
-We do not accept community feline donors at this time.
+Currently, we only accept feline donors from employee households.
+We do not accept feline donors from the community at this time.

 BLOOD BANK TEAM